-The notes were issued under an indenture, and each of the 2030 notes and the 2039 notes constitutes a separate series under the indenture.
+The notes were issued under an indenture, and each of the 2025 notes, the 2032 notes and the 2051 notes constitutes a separate series under the indenture.
 The indenture contains provisions regarding future modifications to the terms of the notes that differ from those applicable to Mexico's outstanding public external indebtedness issued prior to November 10, 2014.
-Under these provisions, which are described beginning on page 16 of the accompanying prospectus dated January 24, 2019, Mexico may amend the payment provisions of the notes and other reserved matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of notes, more than 75% of the aggregate principal amount of the outstanding notes of such series; (2) with respect to two or more series of notes, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of notes, more than 66 2/3% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding notes of each series affected by the proposed modification, taken individually.
+Under these provisions, which are described beginning on page 16 of the accompanying prospectus dated January 24, 2019, Mexico may amend the payment provisions of the notes and other reserved matters listed in the indenture with the consent of the holders of: (1) with respect to a single series of notes, more than 75% of the aggregate principal amount of the outstanding notes of such series; (2) with respect to two or more series of notes, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of notes, more than 66 2/3% of the aggregate principal amount of the outstanding notes of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding notes of each series affected by the proposed modification, taken in dividually.

-The outstanding 2039 notes have been listed on the Luxembourg Stock Exchange.
-Application has been made to list the 2030 notes and the new 2039 notes on the Luxembourg Stock Exchange and to have the notes admitted to trading on the Euro MTF Market of the Luxembourg Stock Exchange.
+Application has been made to list the notes on the Luxembourg Stock Exchange and to have the notes admitted to trading on the Euro MTF Market of the Luxembourg Stock Exchange.

-Section 309B(1)(c) of the Securities and Futures Act (Chapter 289 of Singapore) Notification.
+Section 309B(1)(c) of the Securities and Futures Act (Chapter 289 of Singapore) Notification